mani-language/Mani/docs/README.md

 ~~~

 > * The difference between a normal list, and one made by the API, is the uppercase L...
 As you may see.
 * I, as the creator of this language...
-Surgest using the Standard Library list, over the api version.
+Suggest using the Standard Library list, over the api version.
 This is due to being able to use the prebuilt functions such as add, replace etc, with ease.

 ## Maps